stephans3/Hestia.jl/docs/src/tutorials/rod_1d.md

 heatrod  = HeatRod(L, Nx)
 ```

-## 2. Emission
+## Emission
 Now, we define the emitted heat flux on the right boundary side ($x=L$).
 On the right boundary side we assume linear heat transfer (convection) and nonlinear heat radiation with emissivity $\epsilon=0.2$.
+The constructor of `Emission` expects the heat transfer coefficient and the emissivity; the heat radiation coefficient is computed internally using the Stefan-Boltzmann constant.

 ```@example 1D_rod
 h = 5;   # Heat transfer coefficient